 The Viminale sits next to Quirinale.
 It is smaller in size, split into two by Via Nazionale, and dominated by the huge Palazzo delle Esposizioni building (designed by Pio Piacentini) on Piazza della Repubblica , near Rome's principal railway station, Stazione Termini .
 Piazza della Repubblica is one of the most beautiful piazzas in Rome.
 The restored Fontana delle Naiadi is proudly on display in the center of the piazza.

 Esquilino was the home of the great poets Virgil and Orazio.
 It has three peaks, one of which is Monte Oppio, where you can find the ruins of Domus Aurea , finally opened to the public after years of restoration.
-Initially, Esquilino was a suburb of Rome, which is the reason for the nickname exquilini (non-tenants) given to its inhabitants, and maybe the origin of the hill's name.
+Initially, Esquilino was a suburb of Rome, which is why the nickname exquilini (non-tenants) was given to its inhabitants.
+The term may be the origin of the hill's name.

 Celio & Aventino

-The former has a long promontory, called Monte delle Querce, as it was once home to many oak trees (querce).
+Celio has a long promontory, called Monte delle Querce, as it was once home to many oak trees (querce).
 It is possibly the greenest and most charming of the seven hills and is home to Parco del Celio and Villa Celimontana .
 There are many beautiful buildings here, especially along the magnificent Appia Antica .
 Almost all are places of worship.
 Both Aventino and Celio have few inhabitants.
-Aventino is rich in important medieval monuments such as the church of Santa Maria in Cosmedin , where the famous Bocca della Verità, or mouth of truth, is housed.
+Aventino is rich in important medieval monuments such as the church of Santa Maria in Cosmedin , where the famous Bocca della Verità (Mouth of Truth) is housed.

-Situated between Palatino and Quirinale, this used to be the religious and political center of the city during the Roman Era.
-It is dominated by the Michelangelo styled Piazza del Campidoglio , perfectly proportioned, with a statue of Emperor Marcus Aurelius on horseback in the center.
+Situated between Palatino and Quirinale, this area was the religious and political center of the city during the Roman Era.
+It is dominated by the Michelangelo-styled Piazza del Campidoglio , perfectly proportioned, with a statue of Emperor Marcus Aurelius on horseback in the center.
 The Capitoline Museums are located here and have some of the most precious art collections in the world.

-The seven hilltops offer a number of beautiful views, but the most breathtaking panoramas can be seen from the dome of San Pietro (St. Peter's Basilica) , the Gianicolo and Pincio , (part of Parco Villa Borghese that overlooks the Piazza del Popolo).
+The seven hilltops offer a number of beautiful views, but the most breathtaking panoramas can be seen from outside the confines of the original Seven Hills.
+To the west of Capitolino and the Tiber River in the Vatican City, you can enjoy a glorious view of the city from the dome of San Pietro (St. Peter's Basilica) .
+To the north of Capitolino, a visit to the gardens of Pincio , a part of the Villa Borghese that overlooks the Piazza del Popolo, will yield equally splendid panoramic views.

-The Trastevere is undoubtedly one of the most charming areas of the city, and one of the most crowded areas too - especially on summer evenings.
-Many people (foreigners and Romans alike) want to live in this highly desirable district, home of historic churches such as the Santa Maria in Trastevere and hot night spots like Trastè.
-Finally, Eur, one of Rome's most modern neighborhoods, is home to some fascinating Fascist-style architecture, as evidenced by the many offices and administration centers in and around the Piazzale delle Nazioni .
+Trastevere is undoubtedly one of the most charming areas of the city, and one of the most crowded areas too - especially on summer evenings.
+Many people (foreigners and Romans alike) want to live in this highly desirable district, home of historic churches such as the Santa Maria in Trastevere .
+North of Trastevere near the Vatican City, Gianicolo, the second city's second tallest hill, treats visitors to an unforgettable view of the city.
+Finally, Eur, one of Rome's most modern neighborhoods, is home to some fascinating Fascist-style architecture, as evidenced by the many offices and administrative centers in and around the Piazzale delle Nazioni .

 There is a wide, varied selection as far as gastronomy is concerned in Rome; choices range from exclusive high-level cuisine, developed by some of the most famous chefs on the international scene to traditional, hearty Romanesca fare in all its manifold variations.
 There's also Jewish cuisine, testaccina recipes, specialties of Lazio and ethnic dishes, which can be sampled in the plethora of restaurants that offer delights from all over the world.